Duke vs. Arkansas College Basketball Predictions & Picks - November 29

 Duke Performance Insights

-- The Blue Devils rank 15th in college basketball by averaging 109.1 points per 100 possessions on offense, and defensively are 78th in college basketball, allowing 83.3 points per 100 possessions.
+- The Blue Devils' 109.1 points per 100 possessions on offense rank 15th in college basketball, and the 83.3 points they allow per 100 possessions rank 78th in college basketball.

-- Duke has committed 3.3 fewer turnovers per game than its opponents, averaging 8.7 (17th in college basketball action) while forcing 12 (199th in college basketball).
+- Duke has won the turnover battle on average this season, committing 8.7 per game (17th in college basketball action) while forcing 12 (199th in college basketball).

 Arkansas Performance Insights

-- The Razorbacks are outscoring opponents by 5.4 points per game, with a +38 scoring differential overall.
-They put up 80.7 points per game (77th in college basketball) and give up 75.3 per contest (270th in college basketball).
+- The Razorbacks put up 80.7 points per game (77th in college basketball) while allowing 75.3 per contest (269th in college basketball).
+They have a +38 scoring differential and outscore opponents by 5.4 points per game.

-- Arkansas comes out on top in the rebound battle by an average of 3.3 boards.
-It records 33.7 rebounds per game (171st in college basketball) compared to its opponents' 30.4.
+- Arkansas wins the rebound battle by an average of 3.3 boards.
+It pulls down 33.7 rebounds per game (172nd in college basketball) compared to its opponents' 30.4.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.